ARMmbed/mbed-os-5-docs/docs/dev_tools/third_party.md

 ## Before you export

 Changing the compiler toolchain introduces many degrees of freedom in the system.
-The differences include how the compiler translates C/C++ code to assembly code, the link time optimizations, changing implementations of the C standard libraries, and differences caused by changing compile and link options.
+The differences include how the compiler translates C/C++ code to assembly code, the link time optimizations, changing implementations of the C standard libraries and differences caused by changing compile and link options.

-While we support exporting your project and libraries to an alternate toolchain, we cannot guarantee the same consistency as using the mbed Online Compiler.
+Although we support exporting your project and libraries to an alternate toolchain, we cannot guarantee the same consistency as using the mbed Online Compiler.

-We will do our best to maintain the exported libraries and project files, but please understand we can not cover all cases and combinations, or provide support for use of these alternative tools themselves.
+We will do our best to maintain the exported libraries and project files, but please understand we cannot cover all cases and combinations, or provide support for use of these alternative tools themselves.

 ## Third party tool notes